Meron-TANG/NucleophilicityPredicting/README.md

 ## Data availability
-The data used in this work can be found in the file 'N-1072.csv'.
+The data used in this work can be found in the file *'Mayrs DB.csv'*.

 ## Code availability